jacobtnyoung/reproducible-research/README.md

 <br>

 *What is this?* The image above shows the workflow for a project I completed for a course.
 It is a project workflow map.
 What do maps do?
 They show us where things are and how you get to those things.
-The figure shows two several key features:
+The figure shows several key features:

   * The three major segments of the project (these are the black boxes)
   * Instructions for generating outputs (the blue bubbles)